any-docs/css/content/guides/overflow/carousels/index.md

 }
 ```

 To actually position each scroll button, we set values on their {{glossary("inset properties")}}.
-We use {{cssxref("anchor()")}} functions to position the specified sides of the buttons relative to the sides of the carousel.
-In each case, the {{cssxref("calc()")}} function is used to add some space between the button edge and the carousel edge.
+We use `anchor()` functions to position the specified sides of the buttons relative to the sides of the carousel.
+In each case, the `calc()` function is used to add some space between the button edge and the carousel edge.
 For example, the right-hand edge of the left scroll button is positioned 70 pixels to the right of the carousel's left-hand edge.

 ```css live-sample___first-example live-sample___first-example-step2
 ul::scroll-button(left) {